GoldLiondev/GL-Next-boilerplate/README.md

 1. Clone this repo using `git clone https://github.com/GoldLiondev/GL-Next-boilerplate.git <YOUR_PROJECT_NAME>`.
 2. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
+3. Run `npm install` to install module for project.
-3. Run `npm run build` and you can run `npm start` to see the example app at `http://localhost:3000`.
+4. Run `npm run build` and you can run `npm start` to see the example app at `http://localhost:3000`.
-4. Run `npm run dev` to develop your app.
+5. Run `npm run dev` to develop your app.

 ## My Development Code Symbol